RuchithJay/RuchithJay/README.md

 - ⚡ Fun fact: ...
 -->

-Hello there I am Ruchith, an IT undergraduate, International Relations student, a fantasy world builder and writer.
+I am Ruchith, an IT undergraduate, International Relations student, a fantasy world builder and writer.
 I have a passion for technology and a keen interest in web development, programming, and digital art.
 On a side note, I also actively engage in writing web-fiction.✨